aaronkollmann/edusync/README.md

 - `mvnw package`

-2. build the Docker image from the jar file.
+### Building the Docker image

 - `docker build --tag edusync .`

-3. run the container as an image.
+### Running the Docker image as container

 - `docker run --publish 8000:8080 --detach edusync`

-4. using the app
+### Using the app

 - this app uses TLS to protect your NextCloud passwords in-transit
-- navigate to `https://localhost:8000` and accept the SSL-Warning
+- assuming youre running the container locally,  navigate to `https://localhost:8000` and accept the SSL-Warning
+- otherwise, replace `localhost` with your Docker Server domain name or IP-Address